saussies/strandedaussies/README.md

 -   **2021-01-16:** [> 37k](https://www.smh.com.au/politics/federal/stranded-australians-desperate-to-come-home-as-political-buck-passing-continues-20210115-p56ubm.html)

-<a id="org16ea98f"></a>
+<a id="org39a2326"></a>

 ### Returned

 These numbers are from government sources, e.g. DFAT.
 But most of them count from March 2020 with unknown exact start date.
-Note that a lot happened in March, including the border closure and the introduction of hotel quarantine (see [Timeline](#org0298e08)), and there might be a watershed moment sometime in the month, after which there were much fewer arrivals.
+Note that a lot happened in March, including the border closure and the introduction of hotel quarantine (see [Timeline](#orgea536d1)), and there might be a watershed moment sometime in the month, after which there were much fewer arrivals.
 Indeed, if you calculate the difference between the first reading on 2020-07-10 and the last reading on 2021-01-16 (assuming the last reading counted from the same date 2020-03-13), that is 83k over 6 months, or on average 14k per month.
 This is much lower than the average of 90k per month for the first four month (357k from 2020-03-13 to 2020-07-10).

+Numbers per month can be found at [ABS](https://www.abs.gov.au/statistics/industry/tourism-and-transport/overseas-travel-statistics-provisional), but the following number cannot be recovered from the public data at ABS as the latter implies the number of citizens and PR arrivals were 691k from March to December and 153k from April to December.

 -   **2020-07-10:** [357k since 2020-03-13](https://www.pm.gov.au/media/national-cabinet)
 -   **2020-08-20:** [371k since March](https://www.theguardian.com/business/2020/aug/20/travel-industry-attacks-state-premiers-saying-border-closures-cost-84m-a-day), 14k more than the previous reading 357k